 Costs of Compliance

-How many gliders does this AD impact?
-We estimate that this AD affects 56 gliders in the U.S. registry.
+How many gliders would this proposed AD impact?
+We estimate that this proposed AD affects 51 gliders in the U.S. registry.

-What is the cost impact of this AD on owners/operators of the affected gliders?
-We estimate the following costs to do this rudder pedal replacement.
-We have no way of determining the number of gliders that may need this rudder pedal replacement:
+What would be the cost impact of this proposed AD on owners/operators of the affected gliders?
+We estimate the following costs to do this proposed change of the maintenance manual:

 Authority for This Rulemaking